 Prostate Cancer: Symptoms and Diagnosis

 Prostate cancer is most treatable when it is discovered early while it is still localized to the prostate gland.
 Fortunately, due to greater awareness of the disease by the American public and more doctors advising annual testing in men over 50 years old, prostate cancer is often detected early enough to be successfully treated.
-In March of 2010 the American Cancer Society published new screening guidelines for prostate cancer.
-They determined that men of average risk should be informed of the benefits of and possible drawbacks of prostate cancer screening (Wolf, 2010).
-The American cancer society advises that each patient make their own decision about screening.
+Most doctors recommend that beginning at age 50 all men receive prostate cancer screening with digital rectal exam (DRE) and prostate specific antigen (PSA) blood testing on a yearly or every other year basis.

 - Difficulty urinating.